paulsoja/DepositCalculator/README.md

-# DepositCalculator
-Deposit calculator app built using Java
+Deposit calculator app built using Java.
 Calculate your profit on different deposit conditions